Zolletta/readings/programmers-brain.md

 - the **declarative (explicit) memory** concerns episodic memories, things that happened in the past.

 Researchers demonstrated that experts rely heavily on episodic memory when trying to solve problems: in a sense, they recreate familiar settings and apply the same reasoning that worked that time.
 But what about a solution in which we depended a great part on the procedural memory instead?
 One of the great aspects of the book is that is it full of exercises to help improve our cognitive fitness.
-In this case the author call it **automatization**: “this automatic performance of the task is quick and effortless because retrieval from memory i s faster than actively thinking of the task at hand can be done with little or no conscious attention.” (p.
+In this case the author call it **automatization**:
+>this automatic performance of the task is quick and effortless because retrieval from memory i s faster than actively thinking of the task at hand can be done with little or no conscious attention. (p.
 170).